rayct/useful-scripts/bt-battery-status/program-structure.md

-A full **ready-to-zip project structure** with the updated scripts, README.md, .gitignore, and systemd files.
-You can create the ZIP archive on your system and it will be plug-and-play.
+A **ready-to-zip project structure** fully updated with the latest scripts, logs directories, systemd files, README, and `.gitignore`.
+Everything is plug-and-play.

 ---